 Today, the requirements for the monitoring of critical infrastructures must be in accordance with very strict standards.
 Compliance plays the central role.
-Within the context of security risks, terms and defensive strategies are often against attacks on local and state government networks from outside by malicious program codes in the form of viruses or Trojans, or even unauthorized access to information or systems.
-The risk of elemental dangers, such as fire, flooding and overheating, access by unauthorized persons or even sabotage is being often neglected.
-7 out of 10 authorities today have no comprehensive baseline protection in the critical infrastructure units.
+Within the context of security risks, terms and defensive strategies are often against attacks on corporate networks from outside, malicious program codes in the form of viruses or Trojans, or even unauthorized access to information or systems.

 Modern technologies today allow easy and complete monitoring of server rooms and branched infrastructure units.
 In the foreground is central monitoring with the possibility to also send network redundant alerts to the appropriate receivers.
 The low costs for these systems combined with a simple plug’n play installation significantly increase IT-security and point to a very good cost/use ratio.

 Physical threats of IT and infrastructure units in companies

 There are basically two groups.
 The digital threat in the area of IT-software and networks, and the physical threat to server rooms, data center, as well as critical infrastructure units.

 Digital threats include, e.g. viruses, Trojans, and hackers who attack data security.
 Media publicizes these attacks and attracts public attention.
 Because of this, great attention is being paid by those responsible for IT for comprehensive preventive measures; e.g. use of antiviral programs or a fire wall are common.
 Protection against digital danger shall no longer bediscussed here.